On $^{146}$Nd, $^{144}$Sm and other unexplored 2$\beta$ decay isotopes

 \section{Conclusions}

-Limits for half lives of $2\beta$ processes in 10 isotopes (see table 1) are set here for the first time; this somehow complete the picture of $2\beta$ tables of ref. \cite{DBDtables}.
-The obtained limits from the absolute abundance ratio of elements in the Earth crust are generally very modest (at level of $\sim$ Gy); however, for some elements, as $^{98}$Mo and $^{122}$Sn this approach give limits of few $10^{13}$y that are at level of the experimental existing ones.
-Moreover, for $^{146}$Nd and $^{144}$Sm isotopes, half life limits of $T^{\beta\beta}_{1/2} \gsim 2 \times 10^{13}$y and $T^{0\nu\epsilon\beta^+}_{1/2} \gsim 10^{15}$y, respectively, can be obtained by experimental data of Sm containing detectors.
+Limits for half-lives of $2\beta$ processes in 10 isotopes (see table 1) are set here for the first time; this completes the picture of $2\beta$ decay tables presented in Ref. \cite{DBDtables}.
+The limits obtained from the absolute abundance ratio of elements in the Earth's crust are generally very modest (at level of $\sim$ Gyr); however, for some elements, such as $^{98}$Mo and $^{122}$Sn, this approach gives limits of a few $10^{13}$ yr that are at the level of existing experimental ones.
+Moreover, for $^{146}$Nd and $^{144}$Sm isotopes, half-life limits of $T^{\beta\beta}_{1/2} \gsim 4.5 \times 10^{19}$ yr and $T^{0\nu\epsilon\beta^+}_{1/2} \gsim 10^{15}$ yr, respectively, can be obtained from existing experimental data taken with accelerator mass spectrometers or with Sm-containing detectors.